-(a) without any knowledge, the four persons are assigned medium innate risk score; (b) given their disease status, cases are given higher innate risks; (c) given their age, elderly people’s innate risks are adjusted downwards.
-The VLA gives downwards regression curve (green solid), the type 1 error is controlled.
+(a) Without prior knowledge, four people are assigned a median innate risk score; (b) Given their disease status, an individual may be assigned a higher innate risk score; (c) Given their age, the innate risk score may be decreased for older individuals.
+VLA results in a downwards regression curve (green solid line) and controls type 1 errors.